Honoring Souls, Celebrating Lives, Building Community

 Leah Welch, Chaplain & Spiritual Life Coordinator | Gardens and Katy’s Cottage

 Interested in living on our Campus?
 We’d love to show you around.
-Contact us for a tour or more information!
+Contact us for a tour or more information on our assisted living in Minneapolis!